kallistaconsulting/RADspacers_for_GBCF/README.md

 {name} will be replaced with the barcode name from the Barcode.fasta.

 ## Usage note
 Place fastqs and above spacer reference fastas in the same location.
-Use the loop.sh code file to help set up your clean up.
+Use the loopExample.sh code file to help set up your clean up.
 <b>Please note, this does not do quality control</b> – after removing the spacer sequences and splitting the
 files into their individual samples, please proceed with normal quality control filters for length, quality, contamination, etc.